flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 # SimBrief and Navigraph Integration

-We have recently streamlined our SimBrief integration with Navigraph.
 Please use the Quick Links to jump to any relevant section.
-For connecting your SimBrief/Navigraph
-Accounts you clicking the relevant button below.
+For connecting your SimBrief/Navigraph Accounts, click the relevant button below.

 [Development Version - Link Navigraph/SimBrief](#setup-a32nx-simbrief-integration){.md-button}